-2.9.8 Creation Config Object
+2.9.9 Creation Config Object

 Key Type Description environ objeAtdictionary object specifying additional environment variables.
-The values must be strings. mounts list An top fional list of the name of virtual folders that belongs to the current API key.
-These virtual folders are mounted under /home/work.
-For example, if the virtual folder name is abc, you can access it on /home/work/abc.
-If the name contains a colon in the middle, the second part of the string indicates the alias location in the kernel's file system which is relative to /home/work.
-You may mount up to 5 folders for each kernel session. clusterSize int The number of instances bundled for this session. instanceMem noinyt The maximum memory allowed per instance.
-The value is capped by the per-kernel image (MiB)limit.
-Additional charges may apply on the public API service. instanceCor eisnt The number of CPU cores.
+The values must be strings. mounts listAntoptional list of the name of virtual folders that belongs to the current API key.
+The ese virtual folders are mounted under /home/work.
+For example, if the virtual folder nam ne is abc, you can access it on /home/work/abc.
+If the name contains a colon in the middle, the second part of the string indicates the ali ias location in the kernel's file system which is relative to /home/work.
+You may mount up to 5 folders for each kernel session. clusterSize int The number of instances bundled for this session. instanceMem Inyt The maximum memory allowed per instance.
+The value is capped by the per-kernel image ge (MiB)limit.
+Additional charges may apply on the public API service. instanceCor isnt The number of CPU cores.
 The value is capped by the per-kernel image limit.
-Additional charges may apply on the public API service. instanceGPU sflqaThe fraction of GPU devices (1.0 means a whole device).
-The value is capped by the per- kernel image limit.
+Addition nal charges may apply on the public API service. instanceGPU flqaThe fraction of GPU devices (1.0 means a whole device).
+The value is capped by the pe er- kernel image limit.
 Additional charges may apply on the public API service.